 A credit card lets you make purchases using a credit limit, a pre-approved amount of money.
 It’s money you borrow from your bank or credit union and have to pay back with added interest.

 Not all plastic is created equal.
 For many young spenders, learning about finance is a trail-by-fire experience.
 Understanding the difference between debit and credit cards could mean all the difference in someone’s financial future.

-Help manage the conversation with teens using a Teen Debit card.
-They can learn about healthy money habits with the safety of parental controls.
+Help manage the conversation with teens using a Roots Checking debit card.
+They can learn about healthy money habits with the safety of parental control.